Scottish Place Names

 - Highfield (Aberdeenshire, Argyll & Bute, East Ayrshire, East Lothian, Highland, North Ayrshire, South Ayrshire and South Lanarkshire) but found even more commonly throughout England.
 Which of the many places in Scotland or England gave its name to the Toronto neighbourhood has not been established.

-- Hillside - there are many places in Scotland called Hillside (in Aberdeenshire, Angus, City of Edinburgh, Dumfries & Galloway, Fife, Inverclyde, Moray, Orkney Islands, Perth & Kinross, Shetland Islands and South Lanarkshire) but the name is just as commonly found in England, sometimes spelt Hill Side, and is also found in Wales.
+- Hillside - there are many places in Scotland called Hillside (in Aberdeenshire, Angus, City of Edinburgh, Dumfries & Galloway, Fife, Inverclyde, Moray, Orkney Islands, Perth & Kinross, Shetland Islands and South Lanarkshire) but the name is used just as frequently in England, sometimes spelt Hill Side, and is also found in Wales.
 "The Hillside neighbourhood is named after 'Hillside', a Gothic style mansion built in 1872 by William A. Milne on the hillside of the Rouge River Valley.
 Hillside is still standing today at the corner of Old Finch Avenue and Sewells Road."
 (Toronto Neighbourhoods website).
 Since Milne is a mainly Scottish surname, the chances of a Scottish connection are reasonably high.

 - Hope and Hopedale - Hope is an element in numerous Scottish place names, for example Hopetoun House in West Lothian and Hopefield in East Lothian.
 Hope is also a noble Scottish family name, the family being descended from John de Hope who probably came to Scotland from France in the 16th century with Magdalen de Valois, the wife of King James V. However, Hope is also considered to be an English family name from Derbyshire and many places in England have Hope as part of their name.
 Hope, in place names, can also refer to pioneers' anticipation of finding peace and prosperity in their new home.
 No explanation has been found for the origin of the name of both Hope (in Vaughan) and Hopedale (in Oakville).